vacationtracker/slack-webhooks-to-eventbridge/README.md

 This app contains the following components:

-1. _An API Gateway HTTP API endpoint_ -  a new API Gateway HTTP API is cheaper and less powerful than the REST API, but it has everything we need for the common webhook.
+1. _An API Gateway HTTP API endpoint_ a new API Gateway HTTP API is cheaper and less powerful than the REST API, but it has everything we need for the common webhook.
-2. _A Lambda Function_ - that we use to process the request, send it to the EventBridge event bus, and immediately return the response to the API Gateway and Slack.
+2. _Webhooks Lambda Function_ that we use to process the request, send it to the EventBridge event bus, and immediately return the response to the API Gateway and Slack.
+3. _Slack Auth Lambda Function_ that handles Slack auth redirects, requests token from Slack, publishes token to the EventBridge event bus, and redirects user to the provided landing page.

 ## Deploy and use the application